 The fraud enforcement system has its detractors.
 Over the last six months of 2011, the system only prevented one check, in the amount of $7,591, from being paid to con artists.

 So Senators Orrin Hatch (R-UT) and Tom Coburn (R-OK) wrote a letter to Dept. of Human and Health Services Secretary Kathleen Sebelius.
 They asked her to stop spending money on the system until it can become efficient.
-It appears their concerns were ignored.
+Their concerns were ignored.

 Fraud affects all of us – patients, doctors, taxpayers and the federal government.